cmiskin1993/pet-dating-app-project/README.md

 ### How to install / use
 * Fork and clone repository into your own GitHub
-* Run json-server make sure you cd in src first --port 3001 --watch db.json to start the server
+* Run json-server make sure you cd in src first json-server --port 3001 --watch db.json to start the server
 * npm install
 * npm start